What are Retirement Villages in Australia?

 When you wish to leave the Village, your ingoing contribution will be returned to you, minus a portion that is kept and used for the upkeep and renovation of common areas, to keep the standards high for new residents.
 This amount equates to what would be paid in rent over that same period, and is 5% a year, capped at six years in NSW (a maximum of 30%) and seven in QLD (a maximum of 35%).

-If your care needs change and you require residential aged care services, and wish to enter a Christadelphian Aged Care Home, you can be referred to one of our Resident Services Officers, who will help guide you through the process.
+If your care needs change and you require residential aged care services, and wish to enter a Christadelphian Aged Care Home, you can be referred to one of our Admissions Officers, who will help guide you through the process.
 Entry is subject to both availability and an admission assessment.
 Allocation at all aged care homes is done on a “needs” basis, and a placement is not guaranteed.

 How are Christadelphian Homes Retirement Villages different from others?

 Christadelphian Homes is a not-for-profit provider of retirement living services, and any surplus profits are reinvested back into caring for our residents and facilities.